Food and Carceral Politics

-I am increasingly interested in the intersections between food and carceral politics.
+I am currently interested in the intersections between food and carceral politics.

-First, I am investigating prison hunger strikes.
+Second, I am investigating prison hunger strikes.
 I am curious as to what drives this tactic, the response of authorities, and its efficacy in meeting prisoner demands.
-I am working with a graduate student to develop a database of all newspaper coverage of hunger strikes in the United States between 1971 (year of Attica Prison uprising) to 2018.
-We will then trace patterns in coverage as well as trends/anomalies in the use of hunger strikes.
+I have worked with a graduate student to develop a database of all New York Times and Washington Post coverage of hunger strikes in the United States between 1971 (year of Attica Prison uprising) to 2018.
+We will trace patterns in coverage as well as trends/anomalies in the use of hunger strikes.